4 Enterprise Social Network Quick Wins You Need To Know

 - Document Collaboration: With the power to share and discuss documents as a team, as well as the ability to edit and co-author documents directly within your social network, this feature allows teams to create more insightful, inclusive, and meaningful deliverables.
 It also gives teams the unique ability to edit and share items on the fly – as they’re discussed within the group.

 - Internal Groups & External Collaborators: Internal groups allow your teams to create a space that's just for them – and joined by invitation only.
 It's a place where they can discuss work, as a team, and tackle projects and initiatives together.
 In addition to internal groups, some enterprise social networks allow your teams to invite outside client representatives, vendors, consultants, contractors, etc. into the space so that you can all discuss and collaborate on projects either on a limited or an on-going basis.

-- Search & Discovery: Some business social networks allow users to search throughout their system for experts, conversations, and files that are relevant to their work.
+- Search & Discovery: Some social networking platforms for business allow users to search throughout their system for experts, conversations, and files that are relevant to their work.
 This can help teams reduce the about of duplicate work, use best practices, and work more efficiently.
 In addition to search, discovery features that allow users to stay abreast of what's happening within the company (in general) can help your teams find people, information, and groups that are relevant to them, their clients and/or their interests.
 Through the discovery process, users might meet mentors, and find areas for cross collaboration, etc., which can help them not only grow professionally, but improve their work.